-Top 5 Wednesday is a weekly meme from Goodreads, created by Lainey from Gingerreadslainey and now moderated by Sam from ThoughtsOnTomes.
-This week’s topic is: series that got worse with each book/season.
+Top 5 Wednesday is a weekly meme from Goodreads, and this week’s topic is: series that got worse with each book/season.
 Unfortunately, I knew immediately what I would write about!

 Old Man Logan was an awesome way of restarting Wolverine’s story, and a movie based on the series will be coming out in 2017.
 The first book had an intriguing line up of past and future heroes and villains, and I liked the dusty western-like feel to the illustrations.
 But going forward, the books had an author and illustrator change, and it is now in the Secret Wars/Warzones series, and that absolutely kills it for me.
 This new planet in the Marvel Universe where anything goes, rubs me the wrong way.
 It’s sloppy storytelling, where continuity doesn’t matter and because of that, I no longer am interested in reading the rest of the series.

 Marvel 1602 was penned by the famous Neil Gaiman and I loved it.
 I again had the problem of the artist changing in future volumes, and the rest of the series looked amateurish to me.
 Kathleen recently read 1602: Witch Hunter Angela and liked it, but it is now in the Secret Wars/Warzones series, which as I stated, I hate.
 Done.